4d/docs/website/translated_docs/pt/API/dataclassClass.md

 #### Description

-The `.new( )` function <!-- REF #dataclassClass.new().Summary -->creates in memory and returns a new blank entity related to the Dataclass<!-- END REF -->.
+The `.new( )` function <!-- REF #DataClassClass.new().Summary -->creates in memory and returns a new blank entity related to the Dataclass<!-- END REF -->.

-The entity object is created in memory and is not saved in the database until the [`.save( )`](entityClass.md#save) function is called.
+The entity object is created in memory and is not saved in the database until the [`.save( )`](EntityClass.md#save) function is called.
 If the entity is deleted before being saved, it cannot be recovered.

 **4D Server**: In client-server, if the primary key of the corresponding table is auto-incremented, it will be calculated when the entity is saved on the server.

+All attributes of the entity are initialized with the **null** value.

+> Attributes can be initialized with default values if the **Map NULL values to blank values** option is selected at the 4D database structure level.

 #### Example